kirito25/VDC-Database/README.md

 Layout:
-- ligands     - A directory containing lingands organized into directories of their type such as, a "mol2" directory will contain only mol2 files.
+- ligands     - A directory containing lingands organized into directories of their source followed by their type such as, ligands/zinc15/mol2 will contain all the mol2 files that were downloaded from ZINC15

 - schema.sql  - Database schema